Author: hei

 From the trading activity that took place:

-• Anglo-American shares were traded on the dual listed resulting in a decline in share price at closing
+• Shares belonging to SBN Holdings Ltd were traded by market participants resulting in a minor decline in share price

 NameNSX Local TickerPrice Previous Close 'N$Price End of Day 'N$Daily Change %